Feis Levels:

 2nd Digit = Age group

 Your dancer’s age group is determined by how old they were on January 1st of that year.
-If your dancer was 7 on Jan 1st, they will compete in the under 8 age group for that entire year (een after their birthday passes).
+If your dancer was 7 on Jan 1st, they will compete in the under 8 age group for that entire year (even after their birthday passes).
 Every January, your dancer will move up to the next age group.

 3rd digit (letters) = Dance